manuelmazzuola/manuelmazzuola.github.io/_posts/2021-02-17-my-first-neural-network.md

 Nothing wrong so far 🚀

 # Testing the neural network
-Now we create an image object using a paint that the model has never seen.
+Now we create an image object using a painting that the model has never seen.

 Using an image that the network has never seen is very important, you can't test the network with the images contained in your input dataset, it's cheating if you do that.